 Here are the benefits of using a marketing project management tool:

-- Project planning – Plan project timelines based on previous track record.
+- Project planning: Plan project timelines based on previous track records.

-- Big picture view – Get a birds-eye overview of the campaign project and team’s capacity to prevent overwhelm and burnout.
+- Big picture view: Get a birds-eye overview of the campaign project and the team’s capacity to prevent overwhelm and burnout.

-A project management software is definitely a critical software you should invest in for your marketing team.
+Project management tools are definitely critical software you should invest in for your marketing team.